python-control/python-control/doc/response.rst

   count = ct.response.count          # number of encirclements of -1
   cplt = ct.nyquist_plot(response)  # Nyquist plot

-Plotting commands return a :class:`~control.ControlPlot` object that provides access to the individual lines in the generated plot using `cplt.lines`, allowing various aspects of the plot to be modified to suit specific needs.
+Plotting commands return a :class:`ControlPlot` object that provides access to the individual lines in the generated plot using `cplt.lines`, allowing various aspects of the plot to be modified to suit specific needs.